“This post may contain affiliate links. Please read my disclosure for more info.

 Don’t just fire off an email saying, “Hey, would you consider letting me work from home?“

-He/she probably gets 150 other emails a day, so they won’t give it the consideration it deserves.
+A typical manager probably gets several hundred emails a day, so they won’t give it the consideration it deserves.
 Instead, do some detective work first.

 - Does the company have an established WAH program already?